Yuri Stepanov (serial killer): Trial and imprisonment

-When brought to the police station, Yuri confessed to the murder of Sakovich, and surprised the investigators by admitting five other murders he had committed over the years.
+When brought to the police station, Yuri confessed to the murder of Sakovich and surprised the investigators by admitting five other murders he had committed over the years.
 As proof, he showed them the burial sites with the skeletonized bodies, proving his claims to be truthful.
-The case was sent over to the regional prosecutor of the Tyumen Oblast, whom charged Stepanov with murder and concealment of a crime.
+The case was sent over to the regional prosecutor of the Tyumen Oblast, who charged Stepanov with murder and concealment of a crime.
 In their subsequent indictment, the prosecutor's office noted that the accused man showed a great disregard and hatred for human life, and would pose an imminent danger to his fellow citizens if released.
 In 2009, Yuri Stepanov was found guilty of the six known murders and sentenced to life imprisonment in a special regime colony.
 He later tried to appeal his verdict to the Supreme Court, but his complaint was considered unfounded and ignored.
 Ten years after his initial sentence, Stepanov wrote down a confession letter in which he acknowledged the yet-undiscovered fourth murder, providing a detailed location of the burial site and details about the killing itself.
 He was brought to trial yet again, but this time with the participation of a jury.
 In a unanimous vote, he was found guilty but deserving of leniency, and given another life imprisonment term.
 His case was the second one in the District Court's history to be conducted via a jury vote.